raoulbia/kaggle-titanic/README.md

 **Conclusion**

-In this repo I took a short cut and used data cleaning code from users who posted these online (references are in the source code).
-My goal was to focus on the implementation of a cost function and of gradient descent as described in the Andrew NG Coursera Introduction to ML course.
+My goal was to focus on the implementation of logistic regression using a **cost function** and using the **gradient descent** algorithm.
+I am confident that the implementation is correct as it followed the assignemnts of the Coursera [Machine Learning]<https://www.coursera.org/learn/machine-learning> course by Andrew Ng.
-The scores I achieve are at the lower end which goes to show that the best algorithm will not perform well unless considerable effort has gone into data cleaning and feature engineering!
+However, the scores I achieve when submitting on Kaggle are at the lower.
+The key take away is then, in my view, that a well-designed solution adf the best algorithms will not perform well unless considerable effort is put into data exploration and feature engineering!

 .